-Today I want to talk about some general trends with research and education and the implications of these trends for academic library services.
+Today I want to talk about some general trends with research and education and the implications and challenges of these trends for academic library services.
+I would also like to address the importance of collaboration especially in difficult economic times with a special emphasis on IFLA, the International Federation of Library Associations and Institutions.

-Information seeking in a Google world
+SLIDE 3: TRENDS - Information seeking in a Google world